Back to the blog

 A. Pawn Deficit

-If Black fails to maintain the initiative, the extra pawn White holds can become decisive in the endgame.
+If Black cannot keep the initiative, White’s extra pawn will be a factor in the endgame.

 C. Theoretical Questions